in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

-## Tools you will need
+## You will require the following tools:
 - Maven 3.0+ is your build tool
 - Your favorite IDE.
 We use Eclipse.
-- JDK 1.8+
+- JDK 17
 - In memory database H2

 ## What is Object Relational Impedance Mismatch?

 ![Image](/images/JPA_01_Introduction.png "JPA Introduction")

-Java is an object oriented programming language.
+Java is an object-oriented programming language.
 In Java, all data is stored in objects.

-Typically, Relational databases are used to store data (These days, a number of other NoSQL data stores are also becoming popular - We will stay away from them, for now).
+Typically, relational databases are used to store data (these days, a number of other NoSQL data stores are also becoming popular; we will stay away from them, for now).
 Relational databases store data in tables.

-The way we design objects is different from the way the relational databases are designed.
+The way we design objects is different from the way relational databases are designed.
 This results in an impedance mismatch.
- - Object Oriented programming consists of concepts like encapsulation, inheritance, interfaces and polymorphism
+ - Object-oriented programming consists of concepts like encapsulation, inheritance, interfaces, and polymorphism.
- - Relational databases are made up of Tables with concepts like normalization
+ - Relational databases are made up of tables with concepts like normalization.

 ### Examples of Object Relational Impedance Mismatch

-Lets consider a simple example - Employees and Tasks.
+Let's consider a simple example: Employees and Tasks.

-Each Employee can have multiple Tasks.
-Each Task can be shared by multiple Employees.
-There is a Many to Many relationship between them.
+Each `Employee` can have multiple tasks.
+Each `Task`can be shared by multiple Employees.
+There is a many-to-many relationship between them.
 Let's consider a few examples of impedance mismatch.

-#### Example 1 : Task table below is mapped to Task Table.
+#### Example 1: The task table below is mapped to the task table.
 However, there are mismatches in column names.

 ```java
 public class Task {